 Let's review the statement of cash flows for the four months ended April 30:

-- The operating activities section of the SCF starts with the net income of $300 for the four-month period.
-The increase in Inventory is not good for cash, as shown by the negative $200.
-Similarly, increasing the amount of supplies on hand is not good for cash and it is reported as a negative $150.
-The increase in Accounts Payable is good for cash (since some bills were not paid); therefore, the increase in Accounts Payable is a positive $150.
+The operating activities section of the SCF starts with the net income of $300 that was earned during the four-month period.
+The increase in inventory was not good for cash, as shown by the negative adjustment of $200.
+Similarly, increasing the amount of supplies on hand was not good for cash and it is reported as a negative $150.
+The increase in accounts payable was good for the cash balance (since some bills were not paid); therefore, the increase in accounts payable appears as a positive $150.
 Combining the amounts, the net change in cash that is explained by operating activities is a positive $100.

-- There were no changes in long-term assets, hence no cash was involved in investing activities.
+There were no changes in long-term assets.
+As a result, no amount is shown for investing activities.

-- There were no changes in short-term loans payable or long-term liabilities.
-There was a change in owner's equity since December 31, and as a result the financing activities section reports the owner's $2,000 investment in Good Deal Co.
+There were no changes in short-term loans payable or long-term liabilities.
+However, there was a change in owner's equity since December 31.
+As a result, the financing activities section reports the owner's $2,000 investment in Good Deal Co. as a positive amount.

-- Combining the operating, investing, and financing activities, the cash flow statement reports a change in cash of $2,100.
-This agrees with the change in the Cash account from $0 on December 31, 2017 to $2,100 on April 30, 2018.
+Combining the amounts in operating, investing, and financing activities, the cash flow statement reports an increase in cash of $2,100.
+This agrees with the change in the balance sheet's Cash from $0 on December 31, 2021 to $2,100 on April 30, 2022.